-Reformat code →
+Reformat code → CMD + ALT + L

-Optimize imports →
+Optimize imports → CTRL + ALT + O

-Find usages →
+Find usages → ALT + F7

-Find in path →
+Find in path → CMD + SHIFT + F

 Let’s continue with something more interesting.

 Android Studio (so IntelliJ) has a very smart selection tool.
 It can be activated pressing ALT + UP, and the selection tool will automatically select the whole statement/expression/line you’re looking at.

 If the selection needs to be expanded, just press ALT + UP again until the desired selection is reached.
 Did you select too much?
 Don’t worry; pressing ALT + DOWN will revert the selection tool to the previous state.

 For large projects, bookmarks and favorites are a lifesaver, as they offer the ability to mark specific classes or specific lines of code and easily access them later.

 By default, bookmarks and favorites are located in the favorites menu in the tool buttons on the left.